 Useful ffmpeg Recipes

-commands I find useful, so I don't need to keep reading the documentation.
+A few ffmpeg commands I find useful, so I don't need to keep reading the documentation.

 Contents